 - Add the equals sign = and your desired value in quotes.
 For example =”Y”.

-- In the Value_if_true field, type the value you would like entered in your cell if B2 equals “Y”.
+- In the Value_if_true field, type the value you want to be entered in your cell if B2 equals “Y”.
 In our example, I’ll click cell C3.

 - In the Value_if_false: field, enter the value the cell should have if B2 does not have a “Y”.
 I’ll enter 0.
 I could leave it blank, but the cell would show “FALSE”.